Testing two powerful Peltier coolers

 In this video, I am testing two new Peltier coolers.
 I was looking for some powerful coolers for an upcoming project and I found two with interesting parameters.
 I was looking for coolers that can produce very large temperature gradients between their hot side and cold side.

 I found two promising candidates, the TEC2-19006 and the Heke Tech CL-C067.
-Based on their product description on AliExpress, they can go below -35°C without any problems which is just perfect for my requirements.
+Based on their product description on the internet, they can go below -35°C without any problems which is just perfect for my requirements.
 However, most of the available information about these coolers is quite vague.
 I could not find any datasheets for any of these two coolers, or tests where their performance is characterized.
 As I will show in the video, one of the coolers’ data is also probably “falsified”.

 Since there is a lack of information on these coolers, I decided to characterize them myself.
 Hopefully, it will help other people to decide whether these coolers are suitable for their application or not.